sbenson09/sbscanner/README.md

 https://www.reddit.com:443 - FAILED - HTTP Basic auth not required.
 ```

+Any input files must be within the scanner's directory when the image is built, otherwise they will not be included in the image.

 ## Sample input data
 Sample input and testing data has been provided and available for use in the [/inputs](https://github.com/sbenson09/sbscanner/tree/main/inputs) folder.